Skip to content

 Thinking About Things – RFID, Raspberry Pi, and IoT

-Immediately, we have our first glimpse of Python making things more approachable.
+Immediately upon connection, we have our first glimpse of Python making things more approachable.
 As soon as you install Raspbian, you can launch a terminal, and the Python 535 shell (the version that comes with Raspbian) is already there waiting for you.
+If this sounds like a foreign language, start with the quick guide from Raspberry Pi and then come back here.

 RFID in IoT